dipta-sdd/campaignbay/tests copy 2.md

 - **Given:** A product "On Sale Item" costs $100, currently on sale for $80.
 - **And:** An active "Scheduled Discount" campaign applies a 10% discount to "On Sale Item".
 - **And:** The campaign has "Exclude Sale Items" unchecked.
-- **When:** "Calculate Discount From" in "Settings > General" is set to "Regular Price" and I view "On Sale Item".
+- **When:** "Calculate Discount From" in "Settings > Global Settings" is set to "Regular Price" and I view "On Sale Item".
 - **Then:** The price should be $70 (10% off $100, then $80 sale price is ignored).
-- **When:** "Calculate Discount From" in "Settings > General" is set to "Sale Price" and I view "On Sale Item".
+- **When:** "Calculate Discount From" in "Settings > Global Settings" is set to "Sale Price" and I view "On Sale Item".
 - **Then:** The price should be $72 (10% off $80).

 ### 5.3.
 Product Priority Method (Positive)